-Though infrequent, a number of natural disasters are possible in Iceland, including volcanic eruptions, avalanches, earthquakes, floods, and hurricaneforce winds.
+Though infrequent, a number of natural disasters are possible in Iceland, including volcanic eruptions, earthquakes, floods, and hurricane-force winds.
 Your in-country orientation will cover procedures to be followed in these unlikely circumstances.

-You will experience the strong seasonal shift between very long winter nights and long summer days.
+You will experience long summer days; the period of May through August provides long days with bright nights, and the midnight sun is especially prevalent in June.
 This can be disorienting and can make sleeping difficult.
 Be aware that sleep deprivation can impair judgment and increase risk of accidents, as well as being unpleasant.
-Eyeshades for sleeping may be helpful during the beginning of the fall semester and the end of the spring semester (most Northerners learn to sleep in the light and do not have heavy shades in their homes).
+Eyeshades for sleeping may be helpful during the summer program (most Northerners learn to sleep in the light and do not have heavy shades in their homes).